"

 • Social alienation

-In the acute care setting, the focus for setting goals and outcomes is the reason for admission, which may include conditions such as suicidal ideation, self-injurious behavior, severe depression, or severe anxiety.
-Outcomes should address the acute nursing diagnoses with prioritization on safety.
-For example, if the client has a nursing diagnosis of Risk for Self-Mutilation, a SMART outcome could be, “The client will refrain from intentional self-inflicted injury during hospitalization.”
+Outcomes should address the established nursing diagnoses for each client with prioritization on safety.
+For example, if the client has a nursing diagnosis of Risk for Self-Mutilation, a SMART outcome could be, “The client will refrain from intentional self-inflicted injury.”
 Read more information about setting SMART outcomes in the “Application of the Nursing Process in Mental Health Care” chapter.

-Examples of other SMART outcomes for clients hospitalized with borderline personality disorder may include the following[4]:
+Examples of other SMART outcomes for clients with personality disorders may include the following[14]:

-• The client will remain safe and free of injury during their hospital stay.
+• The client will remain safe and free of injury.

-• The client will seek help from staff when experiencing urges to self-mutilate during hospitalization.
+• The client will seek help when experiencing urges to self-mutilate.

-• The client will identify three triggers to self-mutilation by the end of the shift.
+• The client will identify three triggers to self-mutilation after the teaching session.

-• The client will describe two preferred healthy coping strategies by the end of the week.
+• The client will describe two preferred healthy coping strategies after the teaching session.

-Individuals diagnosed with borderline personality disorder may be suicidal, self-mutilating, impulsive, angry, manipulative, or aggressive.
-Nurses plan interventions according to the symptoms the client is currently exhibiting with the goal of keeping the client and others safe and free of injury.
+Individuals diagnosed with personality disorder may be suicidal, self-mutilating, impulsive, angry, manipulative, or aggressive.
+Nurses plan interventions according to the symptoms the client is currently exhibiting with the goal of keeping the client. others, and themselves safe and free of injury.
+Any threats should be taken seriously.
 Review interventions for clients diagnosed with Risk of Suicide in the “Application of the Nursing Process in Mental Health Care” chapter.

 Clear boundaries and limits should be set and consistently reinforced by the health care team.
 When behavioral problems emerge, the nurse should calmly review therapeutic goals, limits, and boundaries with the client.[15]